Vayu303/Zero-Trust-Network-Access-Simulation-Packet-Tracer/README.md

 🚫 Default Deny: All ACLs end with a deny ip any any, enforcing a strict allowlist policy.

-📡 Granular Protocol Control: Only required ports and protocols are allowed per service, including DHCP, SSH, HSRP, and ICMP.
+📡 Granular Protocol Control: Only required ports and protocols are allowed per service, including DHCP, SSH and HSRP.

-🪤 Honeypot Isolation: A decoy system is included and explicitly protected to detect unauthorized access.

 > Ideal for students, engineers, and security professionals preparing for real-world deployment or certifications such as CCNA and Security+.